opentdf/docs/docs/components/authorization/overview.md

 # Overview
 The authorization service is responsible for making access decisions based on attribute based access control(ABAC) policy as well as evaluating subject mappings to determine which attributes have been assigned to specific entities.
-The service provides two endpoints, GetEntitlements and GetDecisions.
+The service provides two endpoints: **GetEntitlements** and **GetDecisions**.

 ## GetEntitlements
 The GetEntitlements endpoint takes a list of entities and returns the attributes each entity is entitled.
 This entitlements is based off of the evaluation of the subject mappings described under the [policy documentation](../policy/subject_mappings/overview.md), and the entity representations returned from the [entity resolution service](entity_resolution/overview.md).

 ### Entites
-An entity is any being or structure interacting interacting with the platform.
+An entity is any being or structure interacting with the platform.
 A person-entity (PE) represents an actual user/person while a non-person entity (NPE) can represent a system or program interacting with the platform on behalf of a user or via an automated process.
 The authorization service accepts a variety of methods to identify an entity all listed in the defined proto below.
 ```
 message Entity {